briandav22/api_docs/docs/source/api_welcome.rst

 You can clone the code from github: https://github.com/briandav22/ScrutinizerPythonAPI

-There are five steps you will need in order, they are detailed in the Table of Contents on the left, there is a sample code block below that walks through each step as well.
+There are five steps needed in order to complete the API request to Scrutinizer, they are detailed in the Table of Contents on the left, there is a sample code block below that walks through each step as well.

 Typically the biggest changes someone will make is passing arguments into the :ref:`api_json` class.
 To learn more about what types of arugments you can pass to the :ref:`api_json` class, take a look at the :ref:`api_report`  tab found within any Scrutinzier report.